Boulting brothers: Satires

 In the mid-50s, the Boulting brothers became identified with "affectionate" satires on British institutions.
 The sequence began with John's Private's Progress (1956), a look at army life, starring Attenborough, Terry-Thomas and Ian Carmichael and co written by Frank Harvey.
 It was the second most commercially successful film in Britain in 1956.

-They followed it with Lucky Jim (1957), set in academia, adapted from the novel by Kingsley Amis.
+They followed it with Lucky Jim (1957), set in academe, adapted from the novel by Kingsley Amis.
 It starred Carmichael and Terry-Thomas.
 Brothers in Law (1957) with Carmichael, Attenborough and Thomas, took on the legal profession.
 They had a break from satirising institutions with Happy Is the Bride (1958), an adaptation of Quiet Wedding, then returned to it with Carlton-Browne of the F.O.
 (1959), focusing on diplomacy.

 The Boultings took on increasingly powerful trade unions and ever corrupt board room power with I'm All Right Jack (1959), a sequel to Private's Progress with Carmichael, Thomas and Attenborough reprising their roles, and Harvey co-writing.
 The film featured a performance by Peter Sellers as trade union foreman Fred Kite.
 It was the most popular film at the British box office in 1959.
 Suspect (1960) was a return to the thriller genre for the brothers.
 A French Mistress (1960) was a comedy farce.
 Heavens Above!
 (1963) looked at religion in Britain, starring Sellers and Carmichael.
 It was a minor hit.
 Rotten to the Core (1965) was a heist comedy which attempted to make a star of Anton Rodgers in a Peter Sellers-type role, playing multiple parts.
 It featured a young Charlotte Rampling.